keu/docs/software/cli-reference.md

 brew install astronomer/tap/astro
 ```

-To install a specific version of the Astro CLI, you'll have to specify `@major.minor.patch`.
+To install a specific version of the Astronomer Software CLI, you'll have to specify `@major.minor.patch`.
 To install v0.16.1, for example, run:

 ```sh
 brew install astronomer/tap/astro@0.16.1